shawnapnguyen/PS5-markdown-basic-plots/README.md

 italic as appropriate.

 • Do not print too much results.
-It is all well to print a few lines of data for evaluaton/demon- stration purposes.
+It is all well to print a few lines of data for evaluation/demonstration purposes.
 But do not print dozens (or thousands!) of lines--no one bothers to look at that many numbers.
 You will lose points for annoying others (here your graders, but later potentially your boss).